cschaech/scspecies_package/README.md

     # Installs visualization libraries
     pip install scspecies[plotting]

     # Notebook support.
 Installs Jupyter and related packages so you can run the example notebooks in the tutorials/ folder.
+Notebooks can be accessed via the package documentation or found in docs/source/tutorials via GitHub.
     pip install scspecies[notebooks]

     # All extras